berndtrausch/platform_documentation/guide.md

 # Getting started

-This gettint started page is heavily influenced by the official documentation.
+This is a guide to setup a new docsify locally.
+This getting started page is heavily influenced by the official documentation.
 Be careful to run this commands in bash on windows.

 ## Quick start

 For the inital setup the official documentation recommends to globally install `docsify-cli` to initialize and preview the website locally.

 ```
 npm i docsify-cli -g